spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 {% endinfo_block %}

-3. In the SKU field, select one of the following options:
+3. In *SKU*, select one of the following options:
- - Identifier as SKU: The product identifier in Akeneo will be used as SKU in SCCOS
+ - Identifier as SKU: The product identifier in Akeneo will be used as SKU in SCCOS.
  - Value as SKU: You can specify the value of another filed in Akeneo which should be used as SKU in SCCOS.
-Specify the value in the *SKU Identifier* field that appears as the very last field
+Specify the value in the *SKU Identifier* field that appears as the very last field.
  ![value-as-sku]
 4. In the *Name* field, either enter the name for your products or if you want to import it from Akeneo, use the `&{values.name}` as a placeholder.
 4. In the *Description* field, either enter the description for your products or if you want to import it from Akeneo, use the `&{values.description}` as a placeholder.